March 17, 2025 Newsletter

 Upcoming Public Hearings

-On Tuesday, August 6, the city council will hold a public hearing for PD24-11, at 4400 S. Collins Street, for construction of an upscale hotel.
+On Tuesday, April 8, the city council will hold a public hearing on PD24-40 for a planned development for a portion of Lincoln Square.

 P&Z Commission